Compare the Candidates on Health Care Policy

 • Approved Texas’s Medicaid program waiver blocking Medicaid payments to Planned Parenthood and other clinics for non-abortion family planning services and excluding coverage of emergency contraceptive pills in state’s family planning program.

-• Supports ACA and its contraceptive coverage requirement and has defended challenge to the preventive services requirements in the Braidwood case.
+• Supports ACA and its contraceptive coverage requirement and Biden-Harris administration defended challenge to the preventive services requirements in the Braidwood case.

-• Restored rules of federal Title X family planning program requiring participating entities to offer full range of contraceptives, pregnancy options counseling (including abortion referral), and re-allowing clinics that also offer abortion services (with non-federal funds) to qualify for the program.
+• The administration restored rules of federal Title X family planning program requiring participating entities to offer full range of contraceptives, pregnancy options counseling (including abortion referral), and re-allowing clinics that also offer abortion services (with non-federal funds) to qualify for the program.

-• Biden Administration’s FDA approved first over-the-counter oral contraceptive pills and supports increased access.
+• The administration’s FDA approved first over-the-counter oral contraceptive pills and supports increased access and full coverage

 • Supports policies to expand access to contraceptives for military members and dependents.